 In accordance with the Financial Undertakings Act, the Company has established four independent control functions that each play a key role within their areas of responsibility.
 These are the Risk Management function, the Compliance function, the Actuary function and the Internal Audit function.
-These functions are filled by employees of the Company.
+These functions are staffed by company employees.
 The internal auditor (the head of the Internal Audit function) is appointed by the board of directors, which also decides the auditor's salary, and has a special position as the board of directors' most important control officer.
-The leaders of the other control functions are appointed by the administration.
+The head of each of the other control functions is appointed by the administration (and cannot be dismissed without the board's consent).
 The functions are described in more detail in Note 3 of our annual accounts.
 The Board emphasizes that these functions shall have a close relationship with the Board through board work and reporting, and, in particular, the work in the board committees.
 See Note 3 of our annual accounts for more information about our risk and capital management.